Sobesednik/pampipe/README.md

 # pampipe
-A Node.js module to enable chaining of netpbm programs.
+A Node.js module to enable chaining of *netpbm* programs.

+*Netpbm* is a collection of modules to work with graphic images.
+For example, you can resize, rotate and convert between formats.
+This module allows to generate commands to be executed in bash.
+It does not include binaries or bindings, and you need to have *netpbm* installed on your machine to perform actual manipulations.

 ## Usage
 ```javascript